 Create Gift Fun

 Don’t assume that all men are capable of is buying diapers.
-If they’ve had babies, they likely have their go-to supplies they think are best.
+If they’ve had babies, they likely have the go-to supplies they think are best.
 It is fun to ask men to bring their favorite go-to baby item.
 And have their wife do the same!
 Then let the couples in attendance surprise each other with what they brought.
 As their friends open the gifts, they can explain to the guests why this is their favorite gift.
 If they do not have children, this can be even more fun to see what they pick.

 Make the Men Get Mushy

-As one of the shower activities, have both the men and women write the best lesson they ever learned from their parent.
+As one of the shower activities, have both the men and women write the best lesson they ever learned from their parents.
 The therapist in me loves this!
-Men are normally less likely to talk about their feelings without being prompted, but they can often surprise us with their insight and emotion when asked.
+Men are usually less likely to talk about their feelings without being prompted, but they can often surprise us with their insight and emotion when asked.
 After the advice is written down, you can have the guest of honor read the advice and guess who gave it.
 Some will be funny, but some will be serious.
-It not only lets the men feel included but will likely bond the women to the men when hearing things they have likely never shared.
+It not only lets the men feel included but will likely bond the women to the men when hearing things they have probably never shared.